ravsneha/CSS343_ass4/README.md

 if it has been fully, partially or not implemented at all.
 Explain any partial implementations.

+Note: Full implementation, however printing out for each command is not fully functional.
 Inventory: FULL
 History: FULL
 Borrow: FULL